costycnc/ESP8266Basic-web-update-ota/README.md

 # ESP8266Basic-web-update-ota

+folder espbasic 3.0 is ultimate basic and find what modify and how install

 Inspired from esp8266 webupdater arduino examples (to add web update)

 You can compile webupdate mini and flash to esp8266 ... after connect with esp8266 over wifi ...